adamsilver/fdpb/05-Inbox-Management.md

 For this reason we might consider a ARIA TOOLBAR.
 A div with a button that exposes more buttons on small screens, and on big screens, just expose the buttons without showing/hiding (or aria-expand/collapse).

 As we know we don't want to hide options if there is room to show them.

-## Putting actions within the table too

-If users often act upon one list item at a time, then you might want convenient buttons in context too.
-It saves users having to select an item first and then acting upon it.
-One click is better than three or four in this case.

-If we count the clicks on small screens then it would be:

-1. Check the item
-2. Scroll up to the top (depending if the actions are off screen)
-3. Open the menu/select box
-4. Click action

-Or with an in-context button

-1. Click button

-When modifying data, we should always use a form and submit button.
-Links are for getting/retrievig documents and information.
-They are not for modifying.
-This is an HTTP restful principle that I need to look up to get more detail as to why this is a good thing.

-If you have an in context delete button, it shouldn't be a link.
-Unless of course, you're going to link to another page or whatever, that shows a form saying *are you sure you wish to delete* and that button being a form/submit.

-But as you will see shortly, if having to confirm these actions all the time, makes the act full of friction and frsutrating.
-Instead we might be able to use a better way.

 ## Success messages